Pulse based Variational Quantum Optimal Control for hybrid quantum computing: Introduction

 The layout of this paper is as follows.
 Sec.~\ref{sec:section2} describes VQAs in the NISQ era.
 Sec.~\ref{sec:section3} explains the standard VQE method and its shortcomings.
 In Sec.~\ref{sec:section4} our novel VQOC method is rigorously introduced.
-In Sec.~\ref{sec:section5} the strain on the quantum measurement of both algorithms is described, as well as our method of comparing the algorithms.
-Finally, Sec.~\ref{sec:section6} shows initial results of VQOC, and compares VQOC to VQE.
+In Sec.~\ref{sec:section5} the computational cost on the quantum processing unit of both algorithms is described, as well as our methods for comparing the algorithms.
+Finally, Sec.~\ref{sec:section6} shows initial results of VQOC, and compares the performance of VQOC to that of VQE.